 As for my preferences on the SE Asian countries?
 I'm part Cambodian, so I'm a little bias.
-Speaking objectively, they are so different, the things to enjoy and explore in each country is definitely unique. almost 7 years ago
+Speaking objectively, they are so different, the things to enjoy and explore in each country is definitely unique. about 7 years ago

 ...if I had to make a preference list.
 1. Cambodia 2.
 Thailand 3.
 Vietnam 4.
 Laos